NickChristensen/mcp-auth-gateway/SETUP_PROMPT.md

 **Configuration needed**:
 - Application type: Self-hosted application
-- Application name: "Paperless Origin Service Auth"
+- Application name: "$MCP_NAME Origin Service Auth"
-- Hostname: `paperless-origin.nickchristensen.house`
+- Hostname: `$MCP_NAME_LOWER-origin.nickchristensen.house`
 - Path: `/*` (protect all paths)
-- Create a Service Token for this application
-- Access policy: Service Auth only (require the service token)
+- Access policy: Use existing `Global Service Token` policy

-**Information I need to capture** (for wrangler secrets):
-- [ ] Service Token Client ID (for CF_ACCESS_CLIENT_ID)
-- [ ] Service Token Client Secret (for CF_ACCESS_CLIENT_SECRET)

 ---

 **Please walk me through the Cloudflare Zero Trust dashboard to create both applications step-by-step**.
 Guide me through each screen, tell me what values to enter, and help me locate and save all the required configuration values listed above.

-When we're done, I need to have captured all 7 pieces of information (5 from App 1, 2 from App 2) that I'll use to configure my Cloudflare Worker.
+When we're done, I need to have captured all 5 pieces of information that I'll use to configure my Cloudflare Worker.

 Context: This is for an OAuth-secured MCP gateway running on Cloudflare Workers.
 The public endpoint requires OAuth via the SaaS app, and the origin endpoint (accessed via Cloudflare Tunnel from my LAN) is protected by service token headers that only the Worker can provide.

+**Variables**
+- MCP_NAME=Paperless
+- MCP_NAME_LOWER=paperless